javelit/docs/content/develop/concepts/app-design/button-behavior-and-examples.md

 Bad to nest inside buttons:

 - Displayed items that should persist as the user continues.
-- Other widgets which cause the script to rerun when used.
+- Other widgets which cause the app to rerun when used.
 - Processes that neither modify session state nor write to a file/database.\*

 \* This can be appropriate when disposable results are desired.
 If you